Free download NTFS for macOS High Sierra to write NTFS drive on Mac

-Many of us have encountered the problem: when we connect an external hard drive or USB drive which is formatted with NTFS to Mac, we fail to copy, edit or delete files on that drive.
+Many of you have encountered the problem: when you connect an external hard drive or USB drive which is formatted with NTFS to Mac, you fail to copy, edit or delete files on that drive.
 Why this happens and how to perform write operations on NTFS external drives on macOS High Sierra?
 After reading this article, you will find it is a piece of cake.
 This post will introduce you some easy-to-use NTFS for Mac apps.

 Free NTFS for macOS High Sierra